davesheinbein/ui-kit-modern/src/components/Progress/Explanation.md

 ## Overview

 The `Progress` folder implements a highly flexible, configuration-driven system for all types of progress indicators and loaders in the UI kit.
-It supports spinners, bars, skeletons, multi-step, upload/download, and more, all using a single, unified `Progress` component, a central configuration registry, and a factory for DRY creation.
+It supports spinners, bars, skeletons, multi-step, upload/download, and more, all using a single, `Progress` component, a central configuration registry, and a factory for DRY creation.
 This system ensures consistency, extensibility, and rapid development of progress UIs.

 ## Key Files and Structure